 - raises the PivotGridControl.AsyncOperationCompleted event;

-- performs internal handling of the operation results;
+- performs internal handling of the operation result;

-In an asynchronous mode, custom painting events are raised before the pivot grid is displayed, and handled in the primary thread while the pivot grid is performing background calculations.
-This applies to the following events.
+In an asynchronous mode, custom painting events occur before the pivot grid is displayed.
+They are handled in the primary thread while the pivot grid performs background calculations.
+This behavior applies to the following events.

 For thread safety, you cannot directly access event data while an asynchronous operation is being executed.
-Otherwise, an exception will be thrown.
+Otherwise, an exception is thrown.

-When handling custom painting events, use the pivot grid's IThreadSafeAccessible.IsAsyncInProgress property to determine whether the pivot grid is performing background calculations.
-If this property returns false, you can access event data as you would normally do.
+When handling custom painting events, use the pivot grid's IThreadSafeAccessible.IsAsyncInProgress property to determine whether the pivot grid performs background calculations.
+If this property returns false, you can access event data.
 Otherwise, you should use a thread-safe event parameter to access it.

-Use the event parameter's ThreadSafeArgs property to obtain a thread-safe event parameter.
-It provides read-only access to basic event parameter members, allowing you to obtain event data when an asynchronous operation is in progress.
+The event parameter's ThreadSafeArgs property allows you to obtain a thread-safe event parameter.
+It provides read-only access to basic event parameter members and allows you to obtain event data when an asynchronous operation is in progress.
 Event parameter members that cannot be accessed during asynchronous operation do not have corresponding thread-safe event parameter members.

 When handling custom painting events, you cannot use PivotGridControl members to access pivot grid data.
 Use the IThreadSafeAccessible interface members implemented by the PivotGridControl class instead.
 They allow you to obtain field and group collections, as well as text displayed in field value and data cells.

-This section lists methods exposed by the Pivot Grid Control that perform various operations asynchronously.
+This section lists methods exposed by the Pivot Grid Control that perform operations asynchronously.